Official Name: Federal Republic of Germany

 Federal republic.
 The German democratic constitution emphasizes the protection of individual liberty and division of powers.

-- Executive: President (titular chief of state) Frank Walter STEINMEIR (since March 2017), chancellor (executive head of government/prime minister) Angela MERKEL (Since November 2005)
+- Executive: President (titular chief of state) Frank Walter STEINMEIR (since March 2017), chancellor (executive head of government/prime minister) Olaf SCHOLZ (Since December 2021)

 - Legislative: Bicameral parliament